chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

     -description: The description string/text component.
 Has no meaning presently.
     -enchantment_weight: The weight to add this enchantment to an item, either from an enchanting table, or with the enchant_randomly loot table function.
 Defaults to 1
     -mutex_enchantments: The set of enchantments which the enchantment cannot be applied along side of.
 Defaults to an empty set.
     -enchantment_level_slot: The level slot the enchantment is in when generating enchantments.
-Defaults to 7.
-The slot is increased by 1 for each level above 1 of the enchantment.
-Only has meaning if max_table_level is at least 1.
-See below for the meaning of each slot.
+Modified quantity, but may be given as an absolute quantity.
+If given as an absolute quantity, the modifier is treated as 1.
+The default is the modified quantity given by {"base":7,"modifier":1}.
     -attributes: The list of attribute modifiers to add to the enchanted item -(an attribute modifier)
     		-attribute: The attribute name, like generic.movementSpeed.